Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 However, less than 200 years ago, mosquitoes were first introduced to the islands.

-Climate change and rising temperatures have since allowed mosquito populations to migrate into new areas on the islands that previously were too cool for the mosquitoes to breed.
+Climate change and rising temperatures have enabled mosquito populations to migrate into new areas on the islands that were previously too cool for the mosquitoes to breed.

 Mosquito control projects are working to protect native bird species by curbing mosquito populations.